 Platforms of all kinds, according to the National Radio and Television Administration, must not Livestream games that have not been approved by relevant authorities.

-It claimed that live broadcasting of international sports or contests should be done only with permission, and that live streamer should avoid “abnormal aesthetics” and detrimental celebrity fan culture.
+It claimed that live broadcasting of international sports or contests should be done only with permission, and that live streamers should avoid “abnormal aesthetics” and detrimental celebrity fan culture.

 “For a long time, issues such as chaotic internet live streaming and young game addiction have caused widespread worry in society, and appropriate actions must be adopted promptly,” the regulator wrote on its website.